kharchenkolab/conos/vignettes/walkthrough.md

 ![](walkthrough_files/figure-markdown_github/unnamed-chunk-11-1.png)

-Next we will build the joint graph that emcompasses all the samples.
+Next we will build the joint graph that encompasses all the samples.
 We do that by pairwise projecting samples onto a common space and establishing kNN of mNN pairs between the samples.
-We then append iwthin sample kNN neighbours to the graph to ensure that all the cell are included in the graph.
+We then append within-sample kNN neighbours to the graph to ensure that all the cell are included in the graph.

 We will use 'PCA' space here, which is faster than the default 'CPCA' space, and in most cases gives reasonable results.
 If your datasets were all measured on the same platform you may also want to consider "genes" space which can give better resolution in such (simpler) cases.
 Other parameters passed to the `buildGraph()` function below are all default values - so are shown just for information.

 ``` r
 con$buildGraph(k=15, k.self=10, k.self.weight=0.1, space='PCA', ncomps=50, n.odgenes=2000, matching.method='mNN', metric='angular', verbose=TRUE)